Agent Architecture / Applied

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:17, where the video says: “than something like ChatGPT or Claude.
 And sometimes the difference between how slow and how dumb the model is is so big that you get very frustrated because it's not able to actually write code for you.
 It's...”

 03